Oenanthe crocata: Taxonomy and nomenclature

 Its chromosome number is 2n = 22 (based on British specimens).

 The generic name Oenanthe, which comes from the Ancient Greek οίνος, "wine" and άνθος, "flower", was used in ancient times for certain Mediterranean plants and later adopted to describe this genus.
 The specific epithet "crocata" comes from the same root as crocus, and refers to the saffron-yellow colour of the oil that exudes from ducts in the tubers, although this is difficult to observe in fresh specimens.

 The common name "dropwort" refers to the drop-shaped tubers found amongst the roots of certain species in this genus.
-The "hemlock" part is possibly because of its toxicity and superficial resemblance to Conium maculatum.
+The "hemlock" part is possibly because of the plant's superficial resemblance to Conium maculatum.

 In older botanical works, the planet symbol for Jupiter (♃) sometimes appears by the name.
 This is simply a code to show that the plant is a perennial.

 Distribution and status

 The native distribution of hemlock water-dropwort is concentrated along the Atlantic seaboard of Europe, from the coast of the Netherlands south to Portugal and Spain, rapidly becoming rare inland.
 It is common again in Corsica and Sardinia but otherwise only sparsely distributed around the Mediterranean east to Syria and southwards to Morocco.
 It is perhaps most common in Britain and Ireland, where it is widespread throughout, even in inland locations.

 There are few records of it as an introduction outside its native range, although it has been reported from Argentina.

-In France, where it is known as "oenanthe jaune safran", it is considered unthreatened ("Least Concern", or LC), although in some départements it is rarer; for example, in Île-de-France and Picardy it is classified as Critically Endangered (CR).
+In France, where it is known as oenanthe jaune safran, it is considered unthreatened ("Least Concern", or LC), although in some départements it is rarer; for example, in Île-de-France and Picardy it is classified as Critically Endangered (CR).
 In Britain, it is similarly listed as LC.